andersonflima/python-robot-maze-solver/README.md

 ```

 # Description
-  Explaining the maze the 'X' are the walls and the '.' the free way that the robot can pass through
+  Explaining the maze, the 'X' are the walls and the '.' the free way the robot can pass
-  When the robot make a movement the '.' will change to '*'
+  When the robot makes a move, the '.' will change to '*'

-  The robot will start at 0,0 the first row and column
+  The robot will start at 0.0 in the first row and column
-  The robot main objective is to reach the last row and column at 3,3
+  The main objective of the robot is to reach the last row and column in 4.4
-  The robot can just com right and down, or backtracking his action
+  The robot can go right, left, or up and go back in its action
   In the end, the code will print the maze solution a list of steps to reach the end

 ### Obs: If the solution is None, it is because the robot has no way to reach the goal

-  If you want you can change the maze but keep in mind the robot only can go right and down
+  If you want you can change the maze.

 ## Run